ROWAN UNIVERSITY POLICY

 - Keep the Audit Committee and senior leaders informed of emerging trends and successful best practices in internal auditing.

-Communicate periodically with the Chief Of Staff, the President and the Audit Committee on the internal audit activity's purpose, authority, responsibility, and performance relative to planned audit activities.
+Communicate periodically with General Counsel, the President and the Audit Committee on the internal audit activity's purpose, authority, responsibility, and performance relative to planned audit activities.
 Reporting will also include significant risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by senior management and the board.
-The frequency and content of reporting are determined in discussion with the Chief Of Staff, the President and the Audit Committee and depend on the importance of the information to be communicated and the urgency of the related actions to be taken by senior management or the board.
+The frequency and content of reporting are determined in discussion with General Counsel, the President and the Audit Committee and depend on the importance of the information to be communicated and the urgency of the related actions to be taken by senior management or the board.

 THE INTERNAL AUDIT PROCESS